 2. COMMODITY TRANSACTION INFORMATION

-(a) Counterparty may enter into one or more Commodity Transactions with Enron Corp. or an affiliate of Enron Corp. (collectively, "Enron") under which each party thereto shall have already agreed to perform certain obligations associated with the purchase/sale of various commodity products.
-Subsequent to being entered into, specific information concerning each such Commodity Transaction will be provided to CommodityLogic by Enron and subsequently posted or displayed by CommodityLogic within the Module for purposes of enabling Counterparty to review, query and match the Commodity Transaction Information.
+(a) User may enter into one or more Commodity Transactions with a Counterparty under which each party thereto shall have already agreed to perform certain obligations associated with the purchase/sale of various commodity products.
+Subsequent to being entered into, specific information concerning each such Commodity Transaction will be provided to CommodityLogic by any number of methods, including, but not limited to, either or both of User and/or its Counterparty and subsequently posted or displayed by CommodityLogic within the Module.